American Hebrew Academy Fellowship Program

 Religious and Spiritual Life on Campus

 The American Hebrew Academy seeks to create a community rich with Jewish tradition, culture, and lifestyle.
 Pluralism at the Academy supports different paths to a fully Jewish life.
 Each student should share in an active effort to engage in Jewish tradition – intellectually, emotionally, behaviorally, and spiritually – so as to find ever developing and expanding ways to integrate his/her Jewish heritage into their lives.
 Our goal at the Academy is to provide academic enrichment and Jewish Life programming that allows students to explore and find the Jewish path that is most fulfilling to them.
-The mission of the Academy is to graduate Global Jewish leaders who our proud of their heritage and who seek to strengthen the future of the Jewish people around the world.
+The mission of the Academy is to graduate Global Jewish leaders who are proud of their heritage and who seek to strengthen the future of the Jewish people around the world.

 Residential Life on Campus